aminrezasefid/GPULocker/README.md

 - `PROXY_URL`: HTTP proxy URL (if needed)
 - `TELEGRAM_BOT_TOKEN`: Token for Telegram bot notifications
 - `TELEGRAM_CHAT_ID`: Telegram chat ID for notifications (admin user for now)
+- `USE_JALALI_DATES`: Controls date format display throughout the application.
+When set to True (default), dates are converted to Jalali/Persian calendar format for display in tables and user interfaces.
+When set to False, dates remain in standard Gregorian format.
 ## Usage

 1. Access the web interface at `http://your-server:5151`